Ninety One Global Sustainable Equity Fund

 Fossil fuel reserves exclusion

-Funds that avoid investing in companies with coal, oil and gas reserves.
-See fund information for further details.
+Avoid investing in companies / assets with coal, oil and gas reserves.
+See individual entry information for further details.

 Clean / renewable energy theme or focus

-Find funds where investment in clean / renewable energy companies an other assets is central to their investment selection strategy.
-The proportion of the fund that is directly or indirectly invested in renewable energy varies between funds and over time.
-See fund information for further details.
+Invest (or may invest) in clean / renewable energy companies and other assets.
+The proportion directly or indirectly invested in renewable energy may vary over time.

 Encourage transition to low carbon through stewardship activity